 Students may be required to take medication during the school day.
-The district shall establish procedures which may allow students to self-administer medications for diabetes and asthma/anaphylaxis.
-Other medications shall be administered by the school nurse, a registered Medication Aide, or other school staff member meeting the minimum competency standards for the Medication Aide Act.
+Elementary students are NOT allowed to carry or self administer medications.
+All medications shall be administered by the school nurse, a registered Medication Aide, or other school staff member meeting the minimum competency standards for the Medication Aide Act, including emergency medications.